Chelated minerals are a common ingredient in pet food

 the same methods – extraction from rock.

-Inorganic trace minerals are not readily absorbed by the
+- Aren't readily absorbed by the body

-toxicity, and at worst death.
-Insufficient mineral intake can also cause a
+- Toxicity, and at worst death.
+Insufficient mineral intake can also cause a multitude of health issues, and at worst death.

-Chelated Minerals (organic minerals)
+6. Chelated Minerals

 First, we need to define the word ’organic’ in context of industrial